mcsuka/xml-xsd-json/README.md

 Translation may or may not use an XML Schema.
 Using an XML schema has the following advantages:
 * keep types: the resulting JSON will contain boolean and numeric values without quotes
 * keep arrays: the resulting JSON will contain array for keys that are defined as repeatable elements in the XSD, even if there is only one element in the input XML.
-** please note, you may also use the `_jsonarray="true"` attribute in the input XML to force array creation Disadvattages of using an XML Schema:
+  * please note, you may also use the `_jsonarray="true"` attribute in the input XML to force array creation

+Disadvattage of using an XML Schema:
 * slightly slower translation

 ## JSON to XML translation